balamrd/File-Transfer/README.md

 2. Run the CAserver.exe with the PC containing the file
 3. Run the CAclientNP.exe/CAclientP.exe with the PC receiving the file (another PC)
 4. Key in the IP address that appears on the Server program into the Client program

+### Take Note (Some problems encountered):

+1. Please ensure that the firewall (windows or antivirus) is not blocking the internet connection of your program
+2. Please also make sure that the default program for the .py file is python so that the .py file can access the dir via scandir() when you open it with python, not idle (Meaning, if idle.bat is the default program, and the .py file is run with python, the program is not able to access the Data folder.)